vaneseltine/nominally/docs/index.rst

 --------------------------

-When deduplicating names in a database or matching people across multiple datasets, varying practices in how name parts are recorded introduce noise and misrepresentation.
+When deduplicating names in a database or matching people across multiple datasets, varying practices and quality across datasets introduce noise and misrepresentation.
 For example, titles and suffixes are often inconsistently recorded, or not recorded at all.
 Prefixes of last names (e.g., "van" and "de la") are misplaced among middle names.
+First and middle name splits may be arbitrary.
+More than one last name may be partitioned into middle name.
+Names might or might not use accents and other characters outside the standard ASCII table.

 Nominally is designed for the front end of data preprocessing for record linkage, aggressively cleaning and extracting features